YetiForceCompany/YetiForceDoc/docs/4-developer-guides/1-api/1-how-to-add-document-with-an-attachment.md

 The existence of an unrelated document in the system is pointless, therefore each entry in the Documents module should be related to a record in another module, for example Contact, Account, Ticket, or any other that can be related to a Document.

-You don't have to create separate API queries to relate the document, you can do it at the time of creating the document by adding a few additinal variables, such as:
+You don't have to create separate API queries to relate the document, you can do it at the time of creating the document by adding a few additional variables, such as:

 - relationOperation (bool) /mandatory